Ayushi1504/browserhistory/README.md

 - Spark Streaming a JDBC Source Table/Result

   Since Spark stream works on only on a file source type, kafka connection or a socket connection.
-  We converted the required query result/table from the db and saved it into a temp csv format file, which was later read and live streamed using spark structured streaming api.
+  I converted the required query result/table from the db and saved it into a temp csv format file, which was later read and live streamed using spark structured streaming api.

 ## Points of Improvement